christyasto/GBWMM-Trello/README.md

 	- "[Programme]: Tech Team's [Done] is empty.
 No update needed."
 	- "[Programme]: No ongoing work in Programme Masterlist's [In Progress].
 No update needed."
 	- "[Programme]: No matching cards...
 No updates were done."
+	- "[Programme]: No new Intro/Outro attachments detected...
+No updates were done."

 ### **Availability.update** :
 	- For each member, get the cards the member is on